… Ah, Short Stories

 The Daily Prompt Short Stories

 In 2020, I made an effort to write every single day.
 I took the alphabet and pulled a single prompt word out of thin air.
 But the truth is, all the word had to do was start with the correct letter.
-Otherwise, it didn’t matter.
+Otherwise, it didn’t truly matter to me.

 Then, once the 26 letters were out there, I had two choices.
 One was to just start over again.
 I did that after the last day of a quarter, no matter what.

 But the other thing I would do was write chapters for them.
-As a result, I have a number of multiple chapter works.
+As a result, I ended up with a number of short yet multiple chapter works.

 But are they good enough to go to a publisher or an agent?